evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

    :ref:`tls_session_managers` for more about session managers.

-   The *credentials_manager* is an interface that will be called to retrieve any certificates, secret keys, pre-shared keys, or SRP information; see :doc:`credentials_manager` for more information.
+   The *credentials_manager* is an interface that will be called to retrieve any certificates, private keys, or pre-shared keys; see :doc:`credentials_manager` for more information.

    Use the optional *server_info* to specify the DNS name of the server you are attempting to connect to, if you know it.
 This helps